RoboJackets/apiary/docs/officers/attendance.rst

 #.
 A new screen will appear that says :guilabel:`Tap a BuzzCard`.
    You can now hold a physical BuzzCard to the back of your phone until you feel your phone vibrate, and the screen in the app changes to :guilabel:`Processing`.
 #.
 You can manually enter a GTID using the :guilabel:`Enter GTID manually` button if someone forgot their BuzzCard.
-   If a valid BuzzCard consistently displays an error message, please post in :slack:`apiary-mobile`.
+   If a valid BuzzCard consistently displays an error message, post in :slack:`apiary-mobile`.

 The app uses the NFC radio in your phone to read data from BuzzCards.
 Below are some tips for consistent, successful reads: